Sleep Apnea Treatment in Lakewood

 The most noticeable symptoms of sleep apnea include loud snoring, feeling tired during the day, and waking up with a headache.
 Indications can include having a large neck and being heavy or obese.
 At our center, we assess your condition and, if warranted, we conduct a sleep study.
 There are many approaches to diagnosing and treating apnea and other disorders.
 The first step is talking to one of our experienced sleep specialists.
 These conditions are highly treatable, and many patients notice a significantly improved quality of life afterwards.

 Contact us to schedule a consultation with a sleep specialist today.
-We treat patients at our centers in Everett, Lakewood, and Oak Harbor, Washington.
+We treat patients at our centers in Lakewood, and Bellevue, Washington.

 Contact us today and make an appointment with a sleep specialist.